 Watching sunset from Watlington Hill was one of the memorable moments.
 We used to keep fingers crossed for clear skies so we can make silhouette pictures.

 Just after the sunset we used to head home following the same path through the fields and small wood.
-We would like to say it was a scary and spooky, but to tell the truth we quite enjoyed late walk under the light of full moon and our torch.
+We quite enjoyed late walk under the light of moon and our torch.
 One late evening we have noticed that something tiny moved on the path.
 When we got closer and lit the area, we saw a tiny wood mouse.
 We stood still for good couple of minutes and this little beauty didn't pay a slightest attention to us.
-Unfortunately we packed away our cameras and didn't have a chance to photograph it.

 Overall we have to tell that we had a really enjoyable time photographing distinctive Red Kites.
-Back in London, for couple of days we couldn't stop looking for Red Kites in the sky.
-Of course with no luck but it's good to know that once near extinct bird is recovering steadily in most parts of the UK.
+It's good to know that once near extinct bird is recovering steadily in the UK.

 If you have any queries or would like to leave a comment, please drop as an e-mail.
 We are always happy to hear from you.